by GFNY’s resident pro, Matthias Van Aken

 Legacy Bicycle, Sebring’s centrally-located bike shop

-Sebring’s centrally-located bike shop, Legacy Bicycle, is ready to assist all GFNY Florida Sebring riders with their bike, services, sports nutrition and accessories needs during race week.
+Sebring’s centrally-located bike shop, Legacy Bicycle, is ready to assist all GFNY Florida Sebring riders.
+They can help you with your bike, services, sports nutrition and accessories needs during race week.
 They can also provide bike assembly, bike packing, and bike rentals.
-It’s great to have a mechanic shop like Legacy Bicycle available to you during race week, but the best preparation will happen before you travel.
+It’s great to have a mechanic shop like Legacy Bicycle available to you during race week.
+But, the best preparation will happen before you travel.

 Bike Assembly and Bike Packing